wikimedia/wikimedia-discovery-relevanceForge/README.md

 ## Output

-By default, Rel Lab run results are written out to the `relevance/` directory.
+By default, Rel Forge run results are written out to the `relevance/` directory.
 This can be configured under `workDir` under `[settings]` in the `.ini` file.

 A directory for each query set is created in the `relevance/queries/` directory.
 The directory is a "safe" version of the `name` given under `[test#]`.
-This directory contains the queries, the results, and a copy of the JSON config file used, if any, under the name `config.json`.
+This directory contains the `queries`, the `results`, and a copy of the JSON config file used, if any, under the name `config.json`.
+If `results` contains non-JSON lines, these are filtered out to `results.isnotjson` for inspection.

 A directory for each comparison between `[test1]` and `[test2]` is created un the `relevance/comparisons/` directory.
 The name is a concatenation of the "safe" versions of the `name`s given to the query sets.
 The original `.ini` file is copied to `config.ini`, the final report is in `report.html`, and the diffs are stored in the `diffs/` directory, and are named in order as `diff#.html`.